-a. changes their name or alias, a permanent or temporary address, telephone or pager information, employment or termination thereof, school attendance, vehicle, color of vehicle or vehicle registration, or any e-mail or instant message address or other internet address or identifier, or b. who makes plans to travel outside of the United States, shall report in person to the Cherokee Nation Marshal Service and give a written notice of the change and the new address, name, employment, school, e-mail or instant message address, vehicle information, er plans for international travel as applicable, no later than three (3) business days prior to the change taking place or the beginning of the travel.
-Within three (3) business days of receipt of the updated information, the Marshal Service shall notify the jurisdictions listed in Section 1010(A) of this Title, and shall update the information in the registration database.
+shall report in person to the Cherokee Nation Marshal Service and give a written notice of the change and the new address, name, employment, school, e-mail or instant message address, vehicle information, no later than three (3) business days prior to the change taking.
+Within three (3) business days of receipt of the updated information, the Marshal Service shall notify the jurisdictions listed in 57 CNCA § 10(A), and shall update the information in the registration database, or b. makes plans to travel outside of the United States shall report in person to the Cherokee Nation Marshal Service and give a written notice no later than twenty-one (21) business days prior to the beginning of the travel.
+Within three (3) business days of receipt of the updated information, the Marshal Service shall notify the jurisdictions listed in 57 CNCA § 10(A), and shall update the information in the registration database.
 The Marshal Service shall notify the United States Marshals Service within twenty-four (24) hours of receipt of information that an individual will be traveling outside of the United States.
-In cases where the change of residence is to a foreign jurisdiction, the Marshal Service shall also update the National Sex Offender Registry Information within three (3) business days.

-b. who makes plans to travel outside of the United States shall report in person to the Cherokee Nation Marshal Service and give a written notice no later than twenty-one (21) business days prior to the beginning of the travel.
-Within three (3) business days of receipt of the updated information, the Marshal Service shall notify the jurisdictions listed in Section 1010(A) of this Title, and shall update the information in the registration database.
-The Marshal Service shall notify the United States Marshals Service within twenty-four (24) hours of receipt of information that an individual will be traveling outside of the United States.

-2. If a new address of a residence, school or workplace is outside of Cherokee Nation Indian Country:

-a.
-The Cherokee Nation Marshal Service shall, within three (3) business days, notify the new local law enforcement authority by teletype, electronic transmission, or letter of the change of address.
+- 2. If a new address of a residence, school or workplace is outside of Cherokee Nation Indian Country: - a. the Cherokee Nation Marshal Service shall, within three (3) business days, notify the new local law enforcement authority by teletype, electronic transmission, or letter of the change of address;

-b.
-The offender shall notify the new local law enforcement authority of any previous registration; and c.
-The new local law enforcement authority shall notify the most recent registering agency by electronic transmission, teletype or letter of the offender's registration of the new address in the new jurisdiction.

-3. A sex offender who remains at an address after reporting his or her intent to vacate such address shall, within three (3) days after the date upon which the offender indicated he or she would or did vacate such residence, report in person to the Marshal Service for the purpose of reporting his or her address at such residence.
-An offender who makes a report as required under subparagraph 1 but fails to make a report as required under this subparagraph commits a crime.
+- b. the offender shall notify the new local law enforcement authority of any previous registration; and - c. the new local law enforcement authority shall notify the most recent registering agency by electronic transmission, teletype or letter of the offender's registration of the new address in the new jurisdiction. - 3.
+A sex offender who remains at an address after reporting his or her intent to vacate such address shall, within three (3) days after the date upon which the offender indicated he or she would or did vacate such residence, report in person to the Marshal Service for the purpose of reporting his or her address at such residence.
+An offender who makes a report as required under paragraph 1 but fails to make a report as required under this paragraph commits a crime.

-§ 1009.
-Notice of and access to registries; Biological samples; Habitual or aggravated sex offender designation; Immunity.
+§ 9.
+Notice of and access to registries-Biological samples-Habitual or aggravated sex offender designation -Immunity